Back

 How to Create a Design Concept in 40 Hours: a Crypto Project Example

-Some time ago, we at Purrweb found it a great idea to make a design concept in 16 hours: a client got a design test-drive, and we had our chance to shine.
-Now we spend two and a half as much time making a concept, but the clients are still happy.
+Some time ago, we at Purrweb found it a great idea to make a design concept in 16 hours: a client got a design test drive, and we had our chance to shine.
+Now, we spend 2.5 times more time making a concept, but the clients are still happy.
 The result: more valuable concepts and more design projects completed.
 Here’s our new process and how we’ve ended up with it.

 Reading time: 6 minutes